nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

-First and foremost, baremetal F´ systems should avoid using **Active Components**  at all costs because these components require quasi-asynchronous execution contexts in which to run. i.e. they need thread such that they can execute in "parallel" with each other. **Note:** if you **must** use **Active Components** you should thoroughly review the [thread virtualization](#thread-virtualization) section of this document an associated technology.
+First and foremost, baremetal F´ systems should avoid using **Active Components**  at all costs because these components require quasi-asynchronous execution contexts in which to run. i.e. they need thread such that they can execute in "parallel" with each other. **Note:** if you **must** use **Active Components** you should thoroughly review the [thread virtualization](#thread-virtualization) section of this document and associated technology.

-If your system can be entirely defined by **Passive Components** then implicitly every port **invocation** would be synchronous and the the execution context would be entirely delegated to every component.
+If your system can be entirely defined by **Passive Components** then implicitly every port **invocation** would be synchronous and the execution context would be entirely delegated to every component.
 A discussion of the source of that delegated execution context comes next.

 ### Choosing an Execution Context